Burke-Lauenroth-Lab/workflow_guidelines/README.md

 There are additional "legacy" repositories with old code and information, that are not currently active.
 These include *STEPWAT2.testingfolders*, *SoilWatExplorer*, *JsoilWat*, *JStepWat*, and *stepwat_spinup_test*.

-## Relationships between Repositories <a name="repoRelations"/>

-SOILWAT2 runs on a site by site basis.
-While the simulations of water balance are fast, running SOILWAT2 stand-alone is inefficient, as it needs to read and write information from disk about each site individually.
-Furthermore, running simulations for many sites is cumbersome from the user perspective, as a series of site-specific input files (.in) need to be formatted for each site.
-Because of these issues, the R Soilwat Wrapper (rSFSW2) and the R Soilwat Package (rSOILWAT2) were developed.
-These repositories allow users to set-up information for multiple sites simultaneously and for the efficient handling of these sites' information in R.

-rSOILWAT2 is an R package with a series of functions that passes information as a S4 class object between R and C. rSOILWAT2 knows nothing about your site or water-balance; It is simply a package with functions designed to interface between the two programs. rSOILWAT2 avoids disk operations and most things happen in memory.
-Information, read-in, or calculated, and formatted by rSFSW2, is passed via rSOILWAT2 to SOILWAT2.
-Most importantly, it allows for the execution of SOILWAT2 to happen completely in memory.

-rSFSW2 is designed to gather user's options and information about sites.
-All site-specific inputs and treatments in a project are read in at once via a series of _.csvs_.
-The information within these .csvs is then parsed up on a site by site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
-Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved on a site by site basis, or aggregating and stored in a SQLite outputs databased.

 ## Git and GitHub  <a name="gits"/>

 As you may have guessed by being here, Git and GitHub are at the heart of our workflow.
 GitHub, and alternatives such as BitBucket and GitLab, are web-based hosting services for the use of Git.
 Git is a free and open source version control system (VCS) that is responsible for all version control programming that happens locally on your computer.
 Git may need to be installed on your computer.
 Downloads available here: https://git-scm.com/downloads.